-Soluble semiconducting polymers are attractive synthetic targets as they can be deposited from solution using low-cost processing routes such as ink-jet or screen printing to fabricate organic electronic devices such as LEDs, solar cells, lasers and transistors.
-Integration of these devices into displays, receivers, amplifiers, lighting and electronic circuits may deliver ubiquitious intelligent systems that enable true ambient intelligence to impact on our everyday lives.
-A variety of systems are under investigation including phenylenevinylene, thiophene, arylamine and fused ring heterocyclic polymers.
-Well-defined polymers with good control of polymer microstructure and molecular weight are also of interest, particularly block copolymers of different conjugated segments.
+Organic semiconductors are attractive synthetic targets as they can be deposited from solution using low-cost processing routes such as printing to fabricate organic electronic devices such as LEDs, solar cells, sensors and transistors.
+Integration of these devices into systems may deliver ubiquitious intelligent objects that can impact on our everyday lives.
+A variety of systems are under investigation including phenylenevinylene, thiophene, arylamine, donor-acceptor structures, telechelic oligomers and fused ring heterocyclic polymers.
+Well-defined polymers with good control of polymer microstructure and molecular weight are synthesised, including block copolymers and polymers of novel topology.

 The research conducted involves extensive collaboration with Physical and Theoretical Chemists, Materials Scientists, Physicists and Engineers.
 Financial support comes from the UK government (RCUK and iUK), Europe and industry.
 The group is located in state of the art laboratories on the first floor of the Chemistry Building and has access to all of the infrastructure and equipment necessary to conduct leading edge research.